 0 Comments

+A week later, the property showed up on the MLS (Multiple Listing Service) as a "Coming Soon," with an out-of-area Agent (that no one seems to know) who had not only misspelled Piedmont but had improperly placed the house near Joaquin Miller Park.
+You get what you pay for.
 "I'm feeling a bit blue," my friend said.
 The girls are going to be with their dad in Piedmont, and my son is headed to London, so Christmas is going to be lonely here on the East Coast" (Fa-la-la-la.)

 "Well . . . here's a thought," I said, "Cliff and I celebrate Chanukkah so Christmas doesn't mean a whole lot to me.
 Why don't you and I meet in New York City on the 26th?"
-And so we did . . . .
-"Julie, are you free tomorrow night to join me for an ugly sweater party?" the email inquired.
+And so we did . . . . |

 AuthorJulie Gardner, has been writing The Perspective for 18 years and has published more than 775 humorous but always informative, essays on life and real estate.
 Categories